 - Thirdly, Capital structure (Capitalization).

-For the analyst, describing and evaluating each structure is largely a matter of comparing the relative magnitudes of items within the structure.
+For the analyst, describing and evaluating each structure is mostly a matter of comparing the relative magnitudes of items within the structure.

 - Financial and capital structures show how investor owners share risks and rewards of company performance.
 As a result, these structures describe leverage.

 - Asset structure shows how the firm chooses to maximize return on assets ROA.